jramseygreen/osu_bot_framework-v3/README.md

 - Simply download the source code and execute launch.exe.
 Easy as cake!

 #### Unix
-- Install Python3 with `apt install python3` or similar for your distro
+- Install Python 3.9 with `apt install python3.9` or similar for your distro
 - Install the requests library & the Six library with `python3 -m pip install requests six`
 - Execute launch.sh